"Whatever you are not changing, you are choosing." ~ Laurie Buchanan

 Wood is chopped.
 Water is carried.
 Life happens.

 At our house, one of our favorite areas to practice mindfulness is eating.
 Len and I share a middle name—Hoover.
-We tend vacuum the food right off our plates!
+We tend to vacuum the food right off our plates!

 That is…until we started eating with chopsticks.
 These wonderful utensils have caused us to slow down.
 To pause.
 To reflect.